The George Washington University’s Master of Public Health Online

 Earn Your MPH Online From GW’s No. 11-Ranked School of Public Health

 Get More Information!

 GW Milken Institute SPH’s mission is to protect, improve and optimize the health of people on local, national and global levels.
-GW’s online Master of Public Health, MPH@GW, is designed for aspiring public health leaders who are called to advance and safeguard the health and wellness of people across the globe.
+The experienced faculty who teach GW’s online Master of Public Health (MPH@GW) are active health care leaders motivated to help students find their place in advancing the health and wellness of people across the globe.

 As an online MPH student, you will:

 Learn from health care experts who play an active role in designing and implementing policies for national and international health initiatives,and who serve on influential health agencies, congressional offices or committees in Washington, D.C.

 Connect with D.C. from anywhere, meet those on the front lines of policy and advocacy through in-person or live-streamed events, and opt to take up to 15 credits on campus.